 Students within the BA Undeclared work with university advisors and services during their first year to assess their skills and then, after one year of exploration, students enter a major.
 While most students choose to enter a major within the Bachelor of Arts after their year of study within the BA Undeclared, others apply for admission to degree programs outside of the Bachelor of Arts.

 There are two different paths you can choose as a first-year BA Undeclared student.
 If you already have ideas about the areas of study you may want to pursue, you can create your own class schedule.
 The BA Undeclared support team can help you choose classes that fit your interests.

 First-year BA students are strongly encouraged to include a First-year Seminar (FYSM) in their first-year course load.
 Our First-year Seminars will get you away from the lecture hall and give you the chance, in a small class of no more than 30 students, to discuss and debate topics with your classmates and your professors.

 If you choose to become a BA Undeclared student, there is a team of faculty and staff members who can help you navigate your first year at Carleton and find the right area of study.

 FASS Office of the First Year

 The Faculty of Arts and Social Sciences (FASS) is responsible for advising all BA Undeclared students.
 They can advise you about options for building a first-year class schedule, guide you towards an area of study, and help you connect to the services you need on campus.
 They also serve as the primary point of contact if you encounter any issues during first-year registration.

-The Student Academic Success Centre (SASC) is passionate about helping undeclared BA students choose their major.
+The Academic Advising Centre (AAC) is passionate about helping undeclared BA students choose their major.
 Senior Academic Advisors are available to meet with you one on one to: